timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

     https://github.com/IBM/multi-tenancy-frontend

 - An instance of the IBM Cloud Secrets Manager service
-- An IBM Cloud Kubernetes Service cluster or An IBM Cloud OpenShift cluster
+- An IBM Cloud Kubernetes Service cluster or an IBM Cloud OpenShift cluster
 - Create a namespace in the IBM Cloud Container Registry (access via hamburger menu->Container Registry)